zhangsan946/jets/README.md

 A Rust rule-based tunnel targeting to enduser for secure & reliable network access in high speed.

 ## Features
-This project is still in the very early development stage.
-Welcome anyone interested to join.
+This project still has many features to be implemented.
+Welcome anyone interested to PR to accelerate.

 ✅ Implemented 🚧 Under construction ❌ Not yet implemented